sa-tre/satre-specification/docs/source/pillars/information_governance.md

   - Mandatory
 ```

-### Asset Management Process (Business Process)

-A systematic approach to acquiring, operating, maintaining, and disposing of assets within an organization, aimed at maximizing their value and minimizing risks.
+**Asset Management Process:** A systematic approach to acquiring, operating, maintaining, and disposing of assets within an organization, aimed at maximizing their value and minimizing risks.

 ```{list-table}
 :header-rows: 1